IDM-6063B-marshall/midterm/README.md

 Thematically I think this project reminds me the most of the readings on interactivity.
 Even though I plan to do a time-based animation there’s a theme throughout the novel about the relationship the world/our real world and the house where the narrator lives, and how each is responsive to the other.

-Below is a concpetual sketch and some inspiration images I collected.
+Below is a conceptual sketch and some inspiration images I collected.

 ![sketch](./images/sketch1.jpeg)
 ![inspiration](./images/inspo1.jpg)